 - a.
 Technical Assistance (TA) is available to the Contractor to assist in maintaining model fidelity, implementing best practices, and assuring improving quality of home visiting service delivery.
 DCYF contracts with Start Early WA to provide technical assistance for the HVSA.
 The Contractor shall work with DCYF 's designated technical assistance provider for support in achieving contract milestones including, but not limited to, the following areas: - (1) Program model fidelity as described by the NFP model developer and Section 3 of this Statement of Work; - (2) Staff qualifications, and selection and onboarding of home visitors and supervisors; - (3) Reflective supervision process; - (4) Staff retention and vacancy planning; - (5) Participant outreach, recruitment, enrollment and retention; - (6) Model specific service delivery and case planning; - (7) Leadership development and organizational support for home visiting model; and - (8) CQI planning, implementation and analysis. - b.
-Technical Assistance Plan: The Contractor shall work with the DCYF-specified contractor for technical assistance to develop a Technical Assistance Plan within the first four months of this Contract; the Technical Assistance Plan will integrate fidelity goals developed via model-specific processes. - (1) Technical Assistance and Coaching: The Contractor shall work with the DCYF-specified contractor for technical assistance to implement the Technical Assistance Plan throughout the duration of this Contract. - (2) Throughout the contract term, the Contractor shall participate in Technical Assistance support led by the DCYF-specified contractor for technical assistance as determined in the LIA's annual Technical Assistance Plan; this may include coaching, group learning, webinars, on-site visits, and other modalities.
+Technical Assistance Plan: The Contractor shall work with the DCYF-specified contractor for technical assistance to complete a Self-Reflection Tool and develop a Technical Assistance Plan within the first three months of this Contract. - (1) Technical Assistance and Coaching: The Contractor shall work with the DCYF-specified contractor for technical assistance to implement the Technical Assistance Plan throughout the duration of this Contract. - (2) The Contractor shall participate in monthly Technical Assistance support and a minimum of one (1) technical assistance visit led by the DCYF-specified contractor for technical assistance during the contract term, with more upon request from the Contractor.